 The Company follows the two-class method when computing net income (loss) per common share when shares are issued that meet the definition of participating securities.
 The Company was in a net income position for the three-months ended March 31, 2022 and a net loss position for the three-months ended March 31, 2021.
 The Company considers its convertible preferred stock to be participating as holders of such securities have non-forfeitable dividend rights in the event of the declaration of a dividend for shares of common stock.
 When the Company is in a net loss position, the net loss attributable to common stockholders is not allocated to the convertible preferred stock under the two-class method as these securities do not have a contractual obligation to share in losses.
 Basic net income (loss) per share is computed by dividing net income (loss) attributable to common stockholders by the weighted-average number of shares of the Company's common stock outstanding.
-During the periods when there is a net loss attributable to common stockholders as their effect is anti-dilutive.
+During the periods when there is a net loss attributable to common stockholders, potentially dilutive common stock equivalents have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is anti-dilutive.
 Net income (loss) per share calculations for all periods prior to the Business Combination have been retroactively restated to the equivalent number of shares reflecting the Exchange Ratio.